-Discussion Focus and Readings: Illustrations of the potential cumulative effects of attitudes and social influence
+Discussion Focus and Readings: Illustrations of the potential cumulative and long-term effects of attitudes and social influence

 Sweeney, P. D., & Gruber, K. L. (1984).
 Selective exposure: Voter information preferences and the Watergate affair.
 Journal of Personality and Social Psychology, 46, 1208-1221.